 Full of Gratitude

 As 2017 comes to a close, I am so full of gratitude.
 This was the most eventful year I can remember.
 It was so challenging, both photographically and in business, and so much fun at the same time.
-I worked with such amazing talent in this city and beyond.
-I’ve never been more happy to live and work in London than ever before.
+I worked with such an amazing talent in this city and beyond.
+I’ve never been more happy to live and work as a London Ontario Photographer than ever before.
 And yes, I’m even grateful for any proposals that I didn’t land.

 Scott Webb Photography going into 2018